yakovho/i-travel/README.md

-## פרויקט i travel
+## i travel
-- פרויקט react הבנוי בשיטה של single page application והניווט מתבצע ע"י ספריית react router.
+- project react Built by the method of single page application And the navigation is done by react router.
-- לעיצוב ורספונסיביות השתמשתי ב bootstrap.
+- For design and responsiveness I used in Bootstrap.
-- האתר רספונסיבי ומותאם גם למחשב וגם לסמארטפון.
+- The project is responsive and adapted to both computer and smartphone.